-Opera Parallèle is taking you to the top of the world with its groundbreaking new film production of Joby Talbot’s Everest – a Graphic Novel Opera.
+Opera Parallèle announces the world premiere of its groundbreaking new film production of Joby Talbot’s Everest – A Graphic Novel Opera.

 Based on the true stories of an ill-fated summit attempt known as the 1996 Mt.
 Everest disaster, this cutting-edge work fuses the dynamic aesthetics of the graphic novel with the power of the operatic voice.
 OP’s innovative approach integrates live singers into the animated space, reinventing the operatic experience beyond the stage.

-Click the + sign to the right of the Cast Member’s name to view their bio.
+Click the + sign to the right of the name to view their biography.